Essential HTML

 using a simple Web browser interface.

-- You can also connect by FTP
+You can also edit your pages home then connect using FTP

 to HOME -- home.ubalt.edu -- and upload your files to your ubxxLxx